Slope Stability (CE418) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• The students will learn the slope stability concepts.
+• learn the slope stability concepts.

 Course Content Overview of slopes and stability concepts, examples of slope failure, causes of slope failures, review of soil mechanics principles and shear strength of soil: drained and undrained conditions, total and effective stress, drained and undrained shear strength, laboratory and field Testing of earth materials for slope stability.